-Good Housekeeping - Order within your work area reduces accidents, improves health conditions, reduces fire hazards, adds to the efficiency of your work, and improves the quality of your work.
+Good Housekeeping - Order within your work area reduces accidents, improves health conditions, reduces fire hazards, and adds to the efficiency and quality of your work.
 We can all help by placing trash in the containers provided and by applying a few simple rules of tidiness.
 Everyone must take responsibility for keeping College work areas clean and sanitary.